JaysGitLab/cs5541-android-final-project-wisecs/README.md

 10. Timer automatically discovers time it will run out, notifies 15 minutes before hand
 11. Timer notification time can be adjusted

-??.
-Pin can be dragged and moved? --DONE--